expo/expo/docs/pages/guides/permissions.md

 When adding Expo and other React Native modules to your project, certain Android permissions might be added automatically.
 The modules should only add relevant permissions **required** to use the module.
 However, sometimes you may want to remove some of these permissions.

 When you are building your app with [EAS Build](/build/introduction/), you can exclude Android permissions by adding `android.blockedPermissions` in **app.json**.
-For more information, see the example in [Android Permissions](https://docs.expo.dev/distribution/app-stores/#android-permissions) section in [Deploying to the App Stores](https://docs.expo.dev/distribution/app-stores).
+For more information, see the example in the [Android Permissions](https://docs.expo.dev/distribution/app-stores/#android-permissions) section in [Deploying to the App Stores](https://docs.expo.dev/distribution/app-stores).

 <ConfigClassic>